kend0t/DataCamp-Projects/README.md

 # DataCamp Projects

-This repository includes several projects included in the Associate Data Scientist in Python Career Track in DataCamp.
+This repository includes several projects included in the Associate Data Scientist in Python Career Track and Developing Applications with LangChain Skill Track in DataCamp.